Tips for Personal Injury Accident Claims in Dubai

 Keep a Record of All Bills and Receipts

-For the claims purpose keep a record off all the bills and receipts you accumulate during the claims process.
-Car repair bills, medical bills, loss of earnings should all be documented and filed with your claim.
+For the claim, keep a record of all the bills and receipts you accumulate during the claims process.
+Car repair bills, medical bills, and loss of earnings should all be documented and filed with your claim.

 Be Honest.
 Don’t Hide Anything

 Insurance providers hold in-depth investigations into an accident or collision, so it would be foolish to withhold important information.
 It could be used against you and lead to a complete rejection of your claim or termination of your policy.